TriLinder/QRCatch/README.md

 Scan other player's QR Codes to gain kills.

-Avoid getting your code scanned while scanning others, stay safe and try not to get hurt.
+Avoid getting your code scanned while scanning others

+Stay safe and try not to get hurt.